Everywhere at the End of Time: Release and promotion

 When releasing the first stage on 22 September 2016, Kirby announced the series' concept, "diagnosing" the Caretaker alias with dementia through albums that reveal "progression, loss and disintegration" as they fell "towards the abyss of complete memory loss".
 This statement misled some to believe that Kirby himself had been diagnosed with early-onset dementia, namely The Faders Jordan Darville and Marvin Lin of Tiny Mix Tapes.
 Both publications updated their posts when Kirby clarified that he did not have dementia; only the Caretaker persona did.
-He released Stage 3 and We, So Tired of All the Darkness in Our Lives on the same day, the latter under his own name.
+He released Stage 3 and We, So Tired of All the Darkness in Our Lives on 28 September 2017, the latter under his own name, as well as Take Care.
+It's a Desert Out There... later in the year, a tribute album to English writer Mark Fisher.
 Releasing Stage 5, Kirby's press release compared the series' progression to the then-ongoing Brexit process.
 The Caretaker's final record, released alongside Stage 6, was Everywhere, an Empty Bliss (2019), a compilation album of scrapped material from Everywhere.
 In March 2022, Kirby released the single "We Are in the Shadow of a Distant Fire" under an unspecified alias, and later unlisted the track on his own channel.